hasandogn/hasandogn/README.md

 ### 👋 Hi there, I'm Hasan.

-- :hammer_and_pick: These days I mostly work with React / React-native.
+- :hammer_and_pick: These days I mostly work with React / React-native, Node js, graphql, prisma.
 I have projects with java and .net core.
 I like to learn different technologies.